Keen Targhee III Low - Women's Review

 Water Resistance

-To evaluate water resistance, we subject each pair of shoes to a 5-minute submersion test, where we wear them in 3 inches of water.
-With Keen's Dry waterproof membrane, we weren't surprised that the Targhee III Low did well in this metric.
+To evaluate water resistance, we subject each pair of shoes to a 5-minute submersion test either in a local stream or in a bucket filled with 3 inches of water at home.
+With Keen's Dry waterproof membrane and the lack of breathability in the nubuck leather upper, we weren't surprised that the Targhee III Low did pretty well in this metric.

-This shoe proved to be highly waterproof across all our tests, though it did absorb a little water in some cases just around the ankle collar (a vulnerability shared by all low-rise hikers).
-But unless you are doing a river crossing, in which case water will likely breach almost any low-rise shoe (or even a boot), this isn't a concern.
+The shoe proved to be waterproof across all our tests, though it did absorb a little water in some cases just around the ankle collar (a vulnerability shared by all low-rise hikers) that measures 3.5 inches above the burly sole.
+But unless you are doing a river crossing, in which case water will likely breach almost any low-rise shoe (or even a boot), this shouldn't be a concern.

 Durability

-With burly leather uppers and a thick tread, the Targhee III Low is built to withstand bumps and bruising wherever the road may take you.
-A beefy outsole is topped with a hefty rubberized toe cap to protect and secure your base.
-And a series of leather and performance mesh reinforcements are double-stitched across the top, including around vulnerable outer edges and under the lacing at the top of the tongue (where one is likely to use extra pressure to secure the shoe using the runner's loop eyelet).
+With burly leather uppers and a thick tread, the Targhee III Low is built to protect your feet from any trail debris that you encounter during your hike.
+A beefy outsole is topped with a hefty and bulky rubberized toe cap to protect your toes and offer more security underfoot.
+A series of leather and performance mesh reinforcements are double-stitched across the top, including around vulnerable outer edges and under the lacing at the top of the tongue (where one is likely to use extra pressure to secure the shoe using the runner's loop eyelet).
+We just wish the final eyelet surrounding the ankle offered a metal eyelet rather than mesh for increased durability after continual tightening and adjustments.

 Should You Buy the Keen Targhee III Low?

-If you are in the market for a durable and comfortable waterproof shoe, the Targhee III is a great option at a mid-range price.
-It provides decent stability and excellent traction on most terrain, though it would not be our first choice for technical scrambling.
-With aftermarket insoles, this shoe can accommodate a wide range of widths and foot shapes, so it isn't just for folks with wide feet.
+If you have a wide foot and are in the market for a durable and supportive waterproof shoe, the Targhee III is a good option at a mid-range price.
+It provides decent stability and traction on most terrain, though it would not be our first choice for technical scrambling nor for extended hikes in warmer climates due to lack of breathability.
+While the shoe does favor a wide foot, it can accommodate a broader range of foot shapes with the help of an aftermarket insole.
 Looking for more stability and ankle support?
 The mid-height version of this shoe retails for only a little more.

 What Other Hiking Shoes Should You Consider?